Levoit Blog

 Did you know that wildfire smoke can travel from coast to coast?

-In 2020, smoke from the 2020 California wildfires rose into the atmospheric jet stream and traveled all the way to the East Coast and even parts of Europe, partially obscuring the sun and even noticeably lowering the temperature in some areas.
+That’s not just a dramatic statement—it’s a scientific fact.
+During the massive 2020 California wildfires, smoke rose into the atmospheric jet stream and traveled across the country, reaching the East Coast and even parts of Europe.
+Along the way, it dimmed sunlight and even caused noticeable temperature drops.

-Just the mention of wildfires can make us feel some panic, but don’t worry.
-We’ve gathered all the info you need to know to feel prepared and equipped to protect your home’s air quality.
+Just the mention of wildfires can bring a wave of concern—but don’t worry.
+We’ve gathered the key info you need to feel informed and ready to protect your home’s air quality, no matter where you live.

 What Makes Wildfire Smoke Different?